Connect with others who understand.

 Lupus and the Spine

-Lupus occurs when the immune system goes awry, attacking healthy tissues and organs.
+Lupus is a disease where the immune system mistakenly attacks healthy tissues and organs.
 It can affect any part of the body.
 When lupus affects the spine, the immune response attacks normal proteins, leading to joint and nerve destruction, bone loss, inflammation, and swelling.
 As damage occurs, your spinal discs are less able to absorb shock, which can lead to the pain associated with DDD.

 Transverse myelitis is a rare nervous system disorder that causes spinal cord inflammation.
 It affects approximately 1 percent of people with lupus.
 Although myelitis does not cause DDD, it can cause similar symptoms, like pain, tingling, numbness, and loss of sensation.
-It usually causes additional symptoms like loss of bladder and bowel control, which can help doctors discern the difference.
+However, it usually causes additional symptoms like loss of bladder and bowel control, which can help doctors differentiate it from DDD.

-Lupus, aging, genetics, some types of arthritis, and other immune-system abnormalities can all cause similar symptoms in your back.
-Therefore, your health care provider may attribute your back issues to one or multiple causes.
-If you have concerns about your diagnosis, seek a second opinion.
+Lupus, along with aging, genetics, some types of arthritis, and other immune system abnormalities, can all cause similar back pain symptoms.
+Because these conditions can overlap or share similar symptoms, your healthcare provider may attribute your back issues to one or more causes.
+If you have concerns about your diagnosis, it’s always a good idea to seek a second opinion.

 What MyLupusTeam Members Say

-One member of MyLupusTeam expressed frustration that their care team provided conflicting information about their lupus diagnosis and back issues: “A rheumatologist told me these diseases are unrelated.
+Members of MyLupusTeam often share how challenging it can be to get a clear diagnosis for back pain when lupus is involved.
+One member expressed frustration with conflicting information from their care team: “A rheumatologist told me these diseases are unrelated.
 A spinal surgeon told me he thinks lupus caused my spinal issues.
 A neurosurgeon told me there’s no way to know.
 Different answers from everyone!”

-Other MyLupusTeam members shared their experiences with lupus and other diagnoses:
+Other MyLupusTeam members have shared their experiences with lupus and other diagnoses:

-• “I have lupus nephritis, fibromyalgia, and Sjogren’s disease.
-I also have degenerative disk disease.”
+• “I have lupus nephritis, fibromyalgia, and Sjögren’s disease.
+I also have degenerative disc disease.”

-• “I have lupus, spinal stenosis, degenerative disk disease, Raynaud’s disease, Sjogren’s disease, Ehlers-Danlos syndrome, and celiac disease.”
+• “I have lupus, spinal stenosis, degenerative disc disease, Raynaud’s disease, Sjögren’s disease, Ehlers-Danlos syndrome, and celiac disease.”

 • “I have lupus, spinal osteoarthritis, and facet joint disease.
 I have had two spinal surgeries for herniated cervical discs and bone spurs.”